1993 reviews of the British honours system: Civil honours

 Major's review led to several significant changes in honours awarded.
 He abolished the rank requirement for military personnel to receive appointments to the Order of the British Empire.
 The requirements were retained by some Commonwealth realms which use the British honours system, though the number of such awards is proportionally very low.
 Major considered that the link between the BEM and the order had become "increasingly tenuous" and halted the issue of the medal.
 Candidates who would have previously been recommended for the BEM would receive appointments as members or officers of the Order of the British Empire instead.
 Existing holders of the BEM were unaffected and Major increased the number of MBE appointments to make up for the abolition of the medal.
 Recipients of the BEM, unlike those of the order, did not receive an investiture from a member of the royal family.
-To allow for the increased number of appointments to the order to retain the option of an investiture Elizabeth II agreed to increase the number of ceremonies.
+To accommodate the increased number of appointments to the order Elizabeth II agreed to increase the number of investiture ceremonies held each year.
 Appointees were also given the option of attending a ceremony locally, presided over by their Lord-Lieutenant.

 Major ended appointments to the Imperial Service Order (ISO), which had a low public profile and was awarded mainly to civil servants.
 Candidates who would previously have been recommended for this order would instead be nominated to appointment as officers of the Order of the British Empire.
 This move did not affect the associated Imperial Service Medal which was retained as a long service award for civil servants.